Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 ### Use manual overloads to preserve compatibility {initial-collapse-state="collapsed" collapsible="true"}

-For all Kotlin targets, you must manually create several overloads of your function instead of a single function that accepts default arguments to preserve binary compatibility.
+To maintain binary compatibility, if you want to add a new parameter to a function you will need to manually create several overloads instead of a single function with default arguments.
 In the example above, this means creating a separate `fib` function for the case where you wish to take an `Int` parameter:

 ```kotlin
 fun fib() = …
 fun fib(input: Int) = …
 ```

-Use caution when using [`@JvmOverloads`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.jvm/-jvm-overloads/) to create overloads for binary compatibility.
-Even though the annotation generates one overload of the function per default parameter, when Kotlin clients call the function without including all the parameters then the compiled code will use a synthetitc `$default` version.
-When a new default parameter is added to the function the synthetic version of the function will change; this will break binary compatitbility for code that compiled against older versions of the library.
+When writing Kotlin code for the JVM, use caution when adding parameters to functions with the [`@JvmOverloads`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.jvm/-jvm-overloads/) annotation with default arguments.
+The annotation alone will not preserve binary compatibility and you will still need to add manual overloads.

 ## Avoid widening or narrowing return types